 Teaching Assistants reside in the dormitories with the students so that technical assistance and supervision are available 24/7 for the students.
 The CSF is especially seeking teaching Assistants for Calculus, Biochemistry and Computer Programming (Python).
 Application forms are available at the SPISE Program Description Page

 Coding Camp Instructors

 In 2018, the inaugural Level I is being offered to two cohorts of Barbados youth: Level IA (entry-level) for high-school students in the 13 to 17 age range, and Level 1B (also entry Level) for at-risk Barbados youth in 18 to 25-year range as well as some secondary school teachers.
-The camp uses the facilities of the Cave Hill Campus of the University of the West Indies, and is running every Saturday starting from 06 January 2018 to March 31, 2018.
+The camp uses the facilities of the Cave Hill Campus of the University of the West where can i buy soma bras Indies, and is running every Saturday starting from 06 January 2018 to March 31, 2018.
 The Camp will be offered again from mid September through mid December 2018.

 The Level IA and IB camps focuses on html and cell-phone Apps.
 For both camps,the first half of the syllabus will develop basic coding skills in the campers.
 In the second half, the campers will form teams, and the teams will focus on the development of simple Websites and mobile Apps that would address specific problems of interest to them.
 The camps will meet every Saturday beginning January 6, 2018, and will conclude on March 31, 2018 with a public showcase.

 For Level II Instructor applicants, facility with Python is expected.
 Level II coaches will be expected to have some experience with the application of coding to video games, programming Raspberry Pis and micro-controllers for the control of machines (robots, drones, appliances, and the Internet of Things) as well as to the processing of big data using machine learning algorithms.